 Our Minor In Possession (MIP) Class has been written to meet national standards and is recognized by courts and organizations that allow distance learning.
 The Course For Drugs & Alcohol: Minor In Possession program provides meaningful content intended to meet court, legal, or employer requirements.
 We also recommend the Minor In Possession (MIP) Class for personal growth.

-This online Minor In Possession (MIP) Class is recognized throughout the United States and satisfies court, legal, and employment requirements.
+This online Minor In Possession (MIP) Class is recognized throughout the United States and satisfies court, legal, probation, parole, and employment requirements.

 Our Minor In Possession (MIP) Class is 100% online and self-paced, which allows you to start and stop at any time and as often as necessary to accommodate your schedule.